Close Menu

 HOW TO FILE FOR SSD BENEFITS ONLINE

-BANK ACCOUNT INFORMATION AND WORK HISTORY REPORT
+INCLUDE YOUR BANK ACCOUNT INFORMATION

-The SSA will ask you for a list of the jobs you have had for the past 15 years.
-If you have worked full time, for longer than 3 months at any job, then you will need to give that information to the SSA.
-If you don’t write it down when you apply, then they will ask you for it later.
+If you have worked full time, for longer than 3 months at any job, then you will need to include those jobs on your application.
+If you don’t write it down when you apply, then the SSA will ask you for it later.
 The SSA cannot make a decision in your case unless you give them your work history.
+Because the first thing they have to decide is whether you can return to any of your old jobs.
+They will also look at any skills you have learned at your job.
+The reason for this is to see if your skills can transfer to other jobs in the economy.

 social security benefits application for Utah, Nevada, Callifornia, Idaho